A Fan Theory About Home Alone‘s Old Man Marley & the Film’s Christmas Carol Overtones

 - He prefers cheese pizza (an ordinary preference for an eight year old) and doesn’t get to eat any of it at dinner.
 His older brother bullies him for this desire and pretends to vomit on him.
 When Kevin retaliates, he’s accused of ruining dinner and sent to sleep in the attic.

 - His family members call him, to his face, in quick succession, the following insults: “such a disease”, “you little jerk,” and “les incompetents”.

-- In addition to the pizza guy, the family (particularly Peter and Kate) also belittles and insults people in almost every level of employment at the airport—while also pushing strangers away from pay phones.
+- In addition to their treatment of the pizza guy, the family (particularly Peter and Kate) belittle and insult people in almost every level of employment at the airport—while also pushing strangers away from pay phones.

 - Uncle Frank steals cutlery while aboard the airplane to Paris; notably, the children are sitting in coach while the parents are all comfortably in first class.

 There are more, of course.
 Until the violent third act and its sudden resolution, every interaction between every member of the McCallister family is fraught with tension, condescension, and aggression.

 Kevin’s very abandonment in the home on Christmas is a manifestation of the family’s indifference toward him.
 Recall, of course, that their realization of their abandonment is not immediate but occurs once they are flying over the Atlantic Ocean.

 However, Kevin being left home alone is not solely the result of neglect and indifference.
 There are a number of incidents that all must occur in order for Kevin to be abandoned, on such a level that it’s hard to believe the catalyzing events are anything but supernatural intervention.

 All the Things That Had to Go Wrong in Order for Kevin to be Left Home Alone

 While the moment that sticks in most people’s minds is the miscounting of the McCallister children at the airport vans, there are several other crucial elements that contribute to Kevin being forgotten.